US Economic Outlook for 2019 and Beyond

 The Bureau of Labor Statistics publishes an occupational outlook each decade.
 It goes into great detail about each industry and occupation.
 Overall, the BLS expects total employment to increase by 20.5 million jobs between 2010 and 2020.
-While 88 percent of all occupations will experience growth, the fastest growth will occur in healthcare, personal care and social assistance, and construction.
+While 88% of all occupations will experience growth, the fastest growth will occur in healthcare, personal care and social assistance, and construction.